Woman Ordering Ride

 How to invest in Turo as a retail investor

-While buying Turo via Hiive is only possible for accredited investors, here are a few investment ideas to get exposure to Turo or the car-sharing industry in general.
+Buying Turo via Hiive is only possible for accredited investors.
+Here are a few ways for retail investors to get exposure to Turo or the car-sharing industry in general.

 1. Invest in Turo's investors & partners

-Google Ventures (GOOG, GOOGL), Mercedes Benz (MBGYY), American Express Ventures (AXP), and IAC (IAC) have all invested in Turo.
+Google Ventures (GOOGL), Mercedes-Benz (MBGYY), American Express Ventures (AXP), and IAC (IAC) have all invested in Turo.

-For example, even if Google invested $100 million, that investment would represent just 0.005% of Google's $1.9 trillion business.
-If you're buying Google because of its stake in Turo, you better make sure you like the other 99.995% of its business, too.
+For example, even if Google invested $100 million, that investment would represent just 0.002% of Google's $3.8 trillion business.
+If you're buying Google because of its stake in Turo, make sure you like the other 99.998% of its business, too.

-• Avis Budget Group (CAR) - Avis provides car and truck rental services in the U.S. and internationally.
-While Turo is aiming to disrupt this industry, Avis is still a massive company with deep customer loyalties.
-Plus, Avis owns car-sharing app ZipCar which much more closely resembles Turo, except the company owns all of the vehicles.
+• Avis Budget Group (CAR) provides car and truck rental services in the U.S. and abroad.
+While Turo is aiming to disrupt this industry, Avis is still a massive company.
+Plus, Avis owns the car-sharing app ZipCar, which resembles Turo except that the company owns all of the vehicles.

-• Uber Technologies (UBER) - Uber is a ride-hailing company with a $159 billion market capitalization.
+• Uber Technologies (UBER) is a ride-hailing company with a $173 billion market capitalization.
 In June 2023, Uber launched Uber Carshare, a direct competitor to Turo.
-However, despite having the existing user base, the infrastructure, and plenty of capital to seriously challenge Turo, Uber Carshare was closed in September 2024.
+However, despite having the existing user base, the infrastructure, and plenty of capital, Uber Carshare was closed in September 2024.

 Who owns Turo company stock?